 On Halloween night, as we walked in the front door (before our cabinet painting night) I stared down into two bags filled with junk, I thought, “Ugh, this is a lot of sugar.”
 My girls looked so cute in their costumes and i even purchased some silver fang grillz to get into the Halloween spirit with them.
 I called an official family meeting, and we sat in a circle in the entry way.
 “Girls let’s talk about this candy.
 You both have a choice to make; are you ready to hear your three choices?”
 They sat there looking at me very attentively.
 “You can eat as much candy that you can possibly fit in your bellies right now, until you barf all over the place.
 (I kind of wanted this option to sound a bit unglamorous) You can eat candy for the next three days and then trade the rest for a small toy, or you can eat one single piece of candy in your lunch box until Thanksgiving.”
 Ellie thought for a bit and asked, “what if we go past Thanksgiving?”
 I agreed to a modification, knowing that with a little help from me, the candy will probably be gone by then anyway.

 And so we hung up their little felt pumpkin bags on the hook (when I was a kid we used our pillow case) and hurried them to bed.
+We recently renovated and took the chance to outfit the bedroom with the best loft bed, ever since, we’ve notice more sleep being had.

 On Tuesday, we had our usual morning of racing around the house getting ready for school.
 Ellie remembered the decision that she had made.
 She carefully picked out a piece of candy and tucked in her lunch box.
 Kate does not eat lunch at school and of course pressed me on wanting her candy for breakfast, because what does she not press me on?
 After some debate with Kate her piece of candy went in the school bag for later.